Making French Bread

 Use only the very best ingredients.
 That means carefully consider your flour (many recipes call for a higher protein flour), water (perhaps your tap water is not the best to use), salt (kosher or other special salts may be better) and of course yeast, which can vary considerably in quality and type.

-- Even if it is not past the expiration date, yeast can just up and die.
+- Proof your yeast.
+Even if it is not past the expiration date, yeast can just up and die.
 If you're going to go to the bother of making bread, make sure your yeast is good.

 Allow plenty of time.
 The actual time you have to be in contact with the bread is short, but you must allow plenty of time for rising and baking correctly.